Anaïs Mitchell

 Anaïs Mitchell (/əˈneɪ.ɪs/; born March 26, 1981) is an American singer-songwriter, musician, and playwright.
-Mitchell has released eight studio albums, including Hadestown (2010), Young Man in America (2012), Child Ballads (2013), and Anaïs Mitchell (2022).
+She has released eight studio albums throughout her career, including Hadestown (2010), Young Man in America (2012), Child Ballads (2013), and Anaïs Mitchell (2022).

-She developed her album Hadestown into a stage musical (together with director Rachel Chavkin), which received its US debut at New York Theatre Workshop in summer 2016, and its Canadian debut at the Citadel Theatre, Edmonton the following year.
-The show opened at London's National Theatre in November 2018 and then on Broadway on April 17, 2019, at the Walter Kerr Theatre.
-The Broadway production of Hadestown won eight Tony Awards in 2019 including the Tony Award for Best Musical.
-Mitchell received the Tony Award for Best Original Score; she was also nominated for Best Book of a Musical.
-The Broadway cast album of the show took home the Grammy Award for Best Musical Theater Album in 2020.
-Mitchell's first book, Working on a Song: The Lyrics of Hadestown, was published by Plume Books on October 6, 2020.
-Mitchell was included in Times 100 Most Influential People of 2020.
+With theatre director Rachel Chavkin, Mitchell developed Hadestown into a stage musical.
+It premiered off-Broadway in 2016, and made its Broadway debut three years later to critical acclaim.
+Hadestown won eight awards at the 73rd Annual Tony Awards, including Best Musical.
+For her work, Mitchell won the Tony Award for Best Original Score and was nominated for Best Book of a Musical.
+She additionally won the Grammy Award for Best Musical Theater Album.
+In 2020, Mitchell published her first book, Working on a Song: The Lyrics of Hadestown, and was named by Time magazine as one of the 100 most influential people in the world.

 Mitchell is a member of the band Bonny Light Horseman, whose self-titled debut was released in 2020.
-The band's second album, "Golden Rolling Holy", was released in 2022, followed by "Keep Me on Your Mind/See You Free" in 2024.
+The band's second album, Golden Rolling Holy, was released in 2022, followed by Keep Me on Your Mind/See You Free in 2024.